Creamy Caramel Filling

 Why make this recipe?

-- I recently used it to make my salted caramel tart and had everyone rave so much about it.
+- I recently used it to make my salted caramel tart, and everyone raved about it so much.

-- You can also use it as a filling for macarons, cream puffs, profiteroles, chocolate bon bons.
+- You can also use it as a filling for macarons, cream puffs, profiteroles, and chocolate bonbons.

 Ingredients and substitutes

-- Golden syrup - This gives this caramel that beautiful golden color but it is also an invert sugar which means it helps prevent crystallization.
+- Golden syrup – This gives the caramel its beautiful golden color, and it is also an invert sugar, which helps prevent crystallization.
 You can also use dark corn syrup

-- Brown sugar - You can use white sugar but I prefer the brown to get a darker caramel color.
-You can use both light or dark sugar.
+- Brown sugar – You can use white sugar, but I prefer the brown sugar to get a darker caramel color.
+You can use either light or dark sugar.

-- Butter - everything tastes better with butter could not be more right with this recipe.
+- Butter – everything tastes better with butter, and it could not be more right with this recipe.
 Add a nice richness to the caramel.

 - Sweetened condensed milk – This is a great way to add a lot of cream without spending too much time stirring the mixture for hours.
 Makes the caramel creamy.
 You can use homemade condensed milk for this recipe as well.

-- Place brown sugar, golden syrup, and butter in a heavy-bottom saucepan over medium heat.
+- Place brown sugar, golden syrup or light corn syrup, and butter in a heavy-bottom saucepan over medium heat.
 Stir until all the butter has melted and the sugar has dissolved.

-Pro tip - Stir often and the heat to medium otherwise the sugar around the edges will burn and give the caramel a burnt taste.
+Pro tip – Stir often and set the heat to medium.
+Otherwise, the sugar around the edges will burn, giving the caramel a burnt taste.

-Pro tip - once all the moisture has evaporated the sugar will start to caramelize further.
-This will give the caramel a deeper color. - Next, reduce the heat to low.
-Add the condensed milk and let come to a boil on low heat again.
+Pro tip – Once all the moisture has evaporated, the sugar will start to caramelize further, giving the caramel a deeper color. - Next, reduce the heat to low.
+Add the condensed milk and let it come to a boil on low heat again.

-- Cook on low for about another minute or two stirring constantly.
-The mixture will get thicker.
-Add the vanilla extract and take it off the heat.
+- Cook on low for another minute or two, stirring constantly.
+The mixture will thicken.
+Add the vanilla extract and remove it from the heat.

-Pro tip - we want a smooth creamy texture that coats the back of a spoon. - Set aside to cool slightly before you pour into a mason jar or fill a tart.
+Pro tip – We want a smooth, creamy texture that coats the back of a spoon. - Set aside to cool slightly before pouring into a mason jar or filling a tart.

 Pro tip – The mixture will continue to thicken as it cools.
 You can pour warm caramel into a tart to help it smooth out easily. - Enjoy!